PhoenixAran/PhoenixAran.github.io/_posts/2021-01-17-player-state-machine.md

 Update the other components that the Player owns.

 ## The Result
 After implementing the controller this way, the result was slightly less confusing code.
-But the benefit was that the ugly code is only in once place compared to writing confusing code in multiple monolithic state objects.
+But the benefit was that the ugly code is only in a couple of places compared to writing confusing code in multiple monolithic state objects.